JakubisCoding/Alloys-project/README.md

 # Alloys-project
-research data on the composition and properties of steel alloys
+The task will be to research data on the composition and properties of steel alloys.
+The data should be collected from opensource databases like MatWeb via some web parsing frameworks (for instance: Scrapy).
+There are small reference samples of data from kaggle.
+The opportunities for this project are Machine Learning models for prediction of steel properties.
+The data collected will be used to develop machine learning models to help predict the properties of different steel alloys.